Vacation Rental Management Fees in Florida: What Owners Actually Pay

 A high-revenue home with strong fit can justify a lower percentage than a high-touch home that takes more work to operate well.

-OTA-heavy managers can look cheaper than they really are
+Marketplace-heavy managers can look cheaper than they really are

 Weak local execution erases the value of a cheaper fee